ThomasLengeling/KinectPV2/README.md

 - color1920, color image 1920 x 1080
 - imageTest,  color image, depth image and infrared image
 - skeleton, how to track up to 6 skeletons
-- mask, how to oobrain bodyIndex of the users.
+- mask, obrain bodyIndex of the users.

 #### Folders: